eleev/swift-design-patterns/Common Design Patterns/Creational/AbstractFactory/AbstractFactory.md

 # Abstract Factory Design Pattern
-`Abstract Factory` is a creational design pattern that is aimed to simplify creation of objects in runtime without specifying their concrete types.
+`Abstract Factory` is a creational design pattern that is aimed to simplify creation of objects at run-time without specifying their concrete types.
 The pattern has some similarities with another creational pattern called `Factory Method`.
 Don't be confused by the common nature and similar names of the patterns - they are different and have different restrictions.

 `Abstract Factory` is implemented using a type rather than a method and can be `inherited` and `extended`.
-In order to implement the pattern we need to define a type that will act as `abstract factory` and a `protocol` that will be used as the resulting type of the factory.
+In order to implement the pattern we need to define a type that will act as an `abstract factory` and a `protocol` that will be used as the resulting type of the factory.
 Which type exactly - will be determined at runtime.

 Our example will be built around the following task: we need to create a land vehicle based on whether there are zombies walking on the Earth or not.
 If zombie apocalypse happened - then we need a post-apocalyptic car that can shoot rockets or flame.
 Otherwise, if zombie apocalypse hasn't happened yet 😅, then our factory will produce a very powerful sport car.